mapping-manuscript-migrations/mapping-manuscript-migrations.github.io/index.md

 Use the [public portal](https://mappingmanuscriptmigrations.org/) to search and browse the unified MMM data, or visit our [blog](http://blog.mappingmanuscriptmigrations.org/) to learn more about the project.

-You can download the entire MMM dataset from Zenodo: [https://zenodo.org/record/4019643](https://zenodo.org/record/4019643)
+You can also download the entire MMM dataset from Zenodo: [https://zenodo.org/record/4019643](https://zenodo.org/record/4019643)

 #### About MMM